 Some of the members of our management and of our Board of Directors will receive certain payments and shares of our Class B common stock in connection with the Reorganization Transactions.
-See "Certain Relationships and Related Party Transactions-Certain Interests of Management and Directors in the Reorganization Transactions."
-We intend to purchase common units (or common units if the underwriters exercise their overallotment option in full) from certain of our Continuing Equity Owners at a price per common unit equal to the price paid by the underwriters for shares of our Class A common stock in this offering.
-See "Use of Proceeds" and "Principal Stockholders."
+See "Certain Relationships and Related Party Transactions-Certain Interests of Management and Directors in the Reorganization Transactions," "Use of Proceeds" and "Principal Stockholders."